The Best Self-Hosted Comment Systems in 2025

 - The Postgres database I was using for Commento++ crashed and wouldn’t restart.

 Additionally, Commento++ stopped being developed at the end of 2022.
 For me, this was the impetus to look for an alternative.
 I still wanted full control over the data, so only a self-hosted comment system was an option.
-In this article, we’ll look at the best self-hosted comment systems of 2024:
+In this article, we’ll look at the best open source comment systems of 2025, with special attention to the underlying technologies and hosting requirements.

 1. Discourse